-Two big advantages that The Villages has over the other lodges on Christmas Island are your skiffs are a 30-second walk from your bungalow, and you get a full-time guide.
+Two large advantages that The Villages has over the other lodges on Christmas Island are the skiffs are only a 30-second walk from your bungalow, and you get a full-time guide.
 You're not sharing this guide with anyone else.

 Christmas Island fishing

 Christmas Island is located in the Central Pacific in the Republic of Kiribati.
 Only 144 miles north of the equator, Christmas Island

 is the largest coral atoll in the world.
 World-famous for its vast numbers of bonefish and giant trevally, the endless clear water, sand and

 coral flats make spotting bonefish easier than other areas.
 Some of our clients have landed over 50 bonefish a day.
 One gentleman landed 50 bones - three